 The variety of places to see and activities to do in Palau is amazing, especially when you consider the fact that only 20 000 inhabitants live in this tiny country.
 Some of the places and activities are unique for Palau and can’t be seen or done anywhere else in the world.

 The following list consists of our favorite top 10, starting with the famous Jellyfish Lake.

-If you want to learn how we organized our trip to Palau, and how we placed the "top 10” in our itinerary, go to How to plan a trip to Palau.
+If you want to learn how we organized our trip to Palau, go to How to plan a trip to Palau.

 To see more details about how to organize the flight, go to our article Scenic flight over the Rock Islands in Palau.

 For those who want a bit closer and more active interaction with the Rock Islands, we recommend kayaks.
 We guarantee you’ll never forget this feeling when you slide over the beautiful coral reefs so clearly visible in crystal waters of the Pacific Ocean.
 You will love it even if you’re not a seasoned canoeist.